mainmatter/svelte-workshop/3-svelte-components.iapresenter/text.md

 ```

 - "export" keyword marks a variable declaration as a property of that component
+- it is the exact opposite of "export" in ESM - here it means the property have been passed in from outside

 - you can set a default value
 - make it readonly by using `const`